 Today, the feeling of stiffness and inflexibility from the plate and screws in my shoulder can best be described as having a big metal bug attached to my shoulder (it looks like that too).
 And today, I feel that until I get that metal bug off me, I am not going to feel as good as I could.
 I mean how would it be possible?
 Look at the metal and screws in my shoulder?
 Many people report no issues with plates and screws, but there are a few voices that report otherwise.
 One study I read reported 6% to 74% of people complain (what a range!) and remove the plate and screws.
 Another blog thread I found that was really helpful on this point and finally got me going to write this blog post is Triathlon Forum.
 I also found good information at Remove This Plate.

-Hearing about others’ experiences was very helpful to me, and has helped to give me more confidence in choosing the treatment option best for me.
+Hearing about others’ experiences was very helpful to me.
 Listen to your doctor, but be your own advocate!
 Right now, getting that metal bug off my shoulder feels like it will be necessary to return me to feeling more like myself.
 Of course, it’s still early, but that is what I am feeling today.